 Employee Motivation

-Arguing against the system of rewards and punishment, the author writes that it is the autonomy that matters most, for employee motivation.
+Arguing against the system of rewards and punishment, the author writes that it is autonomy that matters most, for employee motivation.

-The author further writes that it is by the virtue of autonomy that motivation is instilled into the employees.
+The author further writes that it is by virtue of autonomy that motivation is instilled into the employees.

 Read: 7 Ways to Completely Ruin Your Employee Motivation